darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 In both examples `places|Austria` is set as a category.
 Due to "every line a tag" the Lightroom style will create an additional tag `places`.
 Be aware that (re-)importing a Lightroom tag text file will create additional tags for every parent tag.

+In both styles one can define __synonyms__ by enclosing them in curly brackets `{}`.
+Every synonym must be on its own line following the original tag.
+There can be no empty lines inbetween.

 ## export…

 The “export” button exports your entire tag dictionary into a text file in the Lightroom tag text file format.